Artificial Joint in Young People – When is it too Early for Joint Replacement?

 - The proportion of patients under 60 years is continuously increasing – for hip replacements, it is already over 15 %

-- In knee prostheses, patients under 65 years old even make up around a third of the cases
+- In the case of knee replacements, patients under 65 years of age even make around a third of the cases.

-In the USA, a particularly significant trend was observed: Between 2000 and 2017, the number of knee replacements in 45- to 64-year-olds increased by 188%, and hip replacements by 123% – and this trend is seen in a similar way in Europe.
+In the USA, a particularly significant trend became visible: Between 2000 and 2017, the number of knee replacements in 45- to 64-year-olds increased by 188%, and hip replacements by 123% – and this trend is similar in Europe.

 Why this increase?